 - Injected Into Our Body

 Hives (urticaria) are skin reactions that appear as red, raised, itchy welts and can occur on any part of the body.
-Short-lived (acute) hives are often due to an allergic reaction to a food or medication, though they commonly result from a viral infection in children.
+Short-lived (acute) hives are often due to an allergic reaction to a food or medication, though they also commonly result from a viral infection in children.
 Hives that recur over a longer period of time (chronic hives) are rarely due to an allergic reaction, and the underlying cause is typically more complicated.
 Hive symptoms include

 - raised, red, welts that resolve over hours to a day;

 - intense itching (typically not painful);

-- many cases are also associated with swelling (particularly of the lips, face, hands, and feet).
+- association with swelling (particularly of the lips, face, hands, and feet).
 Continue Reading